-Given the context of Corona Virus and exercising indoors, more and more people are getting their first turbo trainer, so here's a quick blog to answer the many questions I’ve been getting.
+More and more people are getting their first turbo trainer, so here's some answers to the many questions I’ve been getting.

 What turbo should I get?